intelowlproject/IntelOwl/docs/source/Contribute.md

    7. *Connectors: List of connectors that **must** have run to execute the visualizer

 4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a datamigration
-   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new analyzer.
+   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new visualizer (you will find it under `api_app/visualizers_manager/migrations`).
 The script will create the following models:
       1. VisualizerConfig
       2. Parameter
       3. PluginConfig
+   2. Example: `docker exec -ti intelowl_uwsgi python3 manage.py dumpplugin VisualizerConfig <new_visualizer_name>`

 ### Python class